Areo-17/WS_AliExpress/README.md

 `attributes1 = self.soup.find('div', class_= 'ui-pdp-container__col col-2 mr-32')` searches within the soup attribute, that is a BeautifulSoup object, for the first `<div>` element with the class names `'ui-pdp-container__col'`, `'col-2'`, and `'mr-32'`.
 This element corresponds to the product information section based on the CSS selectors of the HTML code of MercadoLibre.
 The result is stored in the variable `attributes1`.

-`nm = attributes1.find('h1', class_ = 'ui-pdp-title')` searches within the previously found element (attributes1) for the first <h1> element with the class name `'ui-pdp-title'`.
+`nm = attributes1.find('h1', class_ = 'ui-pdp-title')` searches within the previously found element, attributes1, for the first `<h1>` element with the class name `'ui-pdp-title'`.
 This the product name element.
 The result is stored in the variable `nm`.

 `if nm`: checks if the nm variable contains a value (meaning the product name element was found).
 If True, the code block within the if statement executes: